mhyfritz/mhyfritz-coredump/content/posts/2014/20141002-genomic-ldjson/genomic-ldjson.md

 a huge tooling ecosystem around it.
 We want "atomic" records that we stream and manipulate, e.g. via pipes on a command line.
-This is were line-delimited
+This is were newline-delimited
-JSON (LDJSON) comes in: we simply encode every record as one independent JSON object per line.
+JSON (ndjson) comes in: we simply encode every record as one independent JSON object per line.